 In verse six Peter mentioned that the physical world (kosmos) was destroyed by water and then, in verse seven, he switched his focus to the "present heavens and earth."
 The reason that the physical realm and all the living creatures (except those on board the ark with Noah and his family) were destroyed was because of rampant and unrepentant evil.
 Peter wrote that the "present heavens and earth" had not already been destroyed because it was being preserved by the power of God's word.
 The reason these were being preserved was for a "time of judgment" that they would be subjected to "fire."
 That judgment fire would be for the destruction of "ungodly people."
 There is no mention at this point of the entire physical world being destroyed by fire.
+In fact, after the flood recorded in Genesis, God specifically stated in a promise to Himself recorded in Gen 8:21, "The Lord smelled the pleasing aroma and said in his heart: 'Never again will I curse the ground because of humans, even though every inclination of the human heart is evil from childhood.
+And never again will I destroy all living creatures, as I have done."
+What God promised Noah and his descendants was that never again would a flood destroy all life on earth.

-The Patient Father - 3:8-9
+Christ's Certain Return - 3:8-10

-8 But do not let this one fact escape your notice, beloved, that with the Lord one day is like a thousand years, and a thousand years like one day.
-9 The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance.
-2 Peter 3:8-9 (NASB95)
+8 But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.
+9 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
+10 But the day of the Lord will come like a thief, and then the heavens will pass away with a roar, and the heavenly bodies will be burned up and dissolved, and the earth and the works that are done on it will be exposed.
+2 Peter 3:8-10 (ESV)